Established in 1433, the guild has played many roles in the Dunfermline economy

 There’s some great resources which bring the history of the guildry to life.
 Though, admittedly they aren’t always easy to find.
 To make this easier, we sign-post the relevant reading here.

-Notes on Dunferline - From the Royal Dunfermline site this PDF provides some historical context.
+Notes on Dunfermline - From the Royal Dunfermline site this PDF provides some historical context.
+(Information about the merchants guild is on page 9).

 The primary source of information used to help construct this site is the “The Gild Court Book of Dunfermline 1433-1597” which provides some detailed context of the Guild.